-2.4 i.MX RT1010 Evaluation Kit
+2.4 i.MX RT 1040 Evaluation Kit

-The MIMXRT1010-EVK is a two-layer low-cost through-hole USB-powered PCB.
-At its heart lies the i.MX RT1010 crossover MCU in an 80LQFP package, featuring NXP's advanced implementation of the Arm® Cortex®-M7 core.
-This core operates at speeds of up to 500 MHz to provide high CPU performance and excellent real-time response.
-(Quick Start Guide)
+MIMXRT1040-EVK is a 4-layer, hole-through, USB-powered PCBs.
+It includes the i.MX RT104x crossover processor, featuring NXP's advanced implementation of the Arm Cortex-M7 core.
+This cores operates at up to 600 MHz to provide high CPU performance and the best real-time response.